 - Bright, even coloring

-- loss of color or appetite
+- Loss of color or appetite

-- spots or fungus on body or mouth
+- Spots or fungus on body or mouth

-- erratic swimming
+- Erratic swimming

-- frayed fins
+- Frayed fins

 |Health Issue||Symptoms or Causes||Suggested Action|

-|Health IssueFin rot||Symptoms or CausesFrayed or disintegrating fins; the base of the fins usually reddens.||Suggested ActionImprove water quality; consult your aquatic veterinarian for treatment.|
+|Health IssueFin rot||Symptoms or CausesFrayed or disintegrating fins; the base of the fins usually reddens.||Suggested ActionImprove water quality; consult your local aquatic specialist or aquatic veterinarian for treatment.|

-|Health IssueIch||Symptoms or CausesWhite spots appear on fins and body; fish rubs against hard objects or swims awkwardly.||Suggested ActionQuarantine fish immediately; use a commercial ich remedy as directed;. consult your local aquatic specialist or aquatic veterinarian for treatment.|
+|Health IssueIch||Symptoms or CausesWhite spots appear on fins and body; fish rubs against hard objects or swims erratically; rapid respirations.||Suggested ActionQuarantine fish immediately; add freshwater salt and use a commercial ich remedy as directed;. consult your local aquatic specialist or aquatic veterinarian for treatment.|

 Go to the Centers for Disease Control at cdc.gov/healthypets for more information about aquatic life and disease.

-Note:The information on this Care Sheet is not a substitute for veterinary care.
-If you need additional information, please refer to the sources on the following page or contact your veterinarian as appropriate.
+The information on this care sheet is not a substitute for veterinary care.
+If you need additional information, please contact your veterinarian as appropriate.